-For example, one CADCA coalition leader in Virginia delivers the program in local Black churches - recognizing that the greatest healthcare influencer in the communities she serves is the church.
+For example, one Community Anti-Drug Coalitions of America (CADCA) coalition leader in Virginia delivers the program in local Black churches - recognizing that the greatest healthcare influencer in the communities she serves is the church.
 Local leaders from NCL teach the program through 4H clubs in vulnerable rural areas, where >40% of student enrollment comes from low-income families.
 And local coalition leaders from Safe Kids even teach the program to immigrant families in hospitals using a translator, creating their own supplementary education materials to support comprehension.
+There are several best practices to consider when developing new partnerships with organizations with community-based coalitions.
+For example: